An Agentic Framework with LLMs for Solving Complex Vehicle Routing Problems: Experiment

 \subsection{Broad Applicability}

 We further evaluate AFL on four additional open benchmarks: TSP, ATSP, ACVRP, and SOP.
 Results for TSP are presented in Table~\ref{Tab:tsplib_cvrplib}.
-ATSP and ACVRP capture asymmetric routing, which frequently arises in real-world applications, while SOP introduces precedence-constrained path planning, another realistic and challenging setting.
-Specifically, the ATSP benchmark~\citep{johnson1997traveling} contains 18 instances ranging from 17 to 443 nodes.
+ATSP and ACVRP capture asymmetric routing, which frequently arises in real-world applications, while SOP introduces precedence-constrained path planning, another realistic and challenging setting. \colorb{All three variants are formulated using non-Euclidean distance metrics.} Specifically, the ATSP benchmark~\citep{johnson1997traveling} contains 18 instances ranging from 17 to 443 nodes.
 The ACVRP dataset~\citep{helsgaun2017extension} provides 120 capacity-constrained cases with asymmetric distance matrices covering 16 to 200 customers.
 The SOP benchmark~\citep{renaud1996fast} includes 39 precedence-constrained instances with sizes between 9 and 380 nodes.
 Experimental results for ATSP, ACVRP, and SOP are presented in Table~\ref{Tab:atsp_part2}, Table~\ref{Tab:acvrp}, and Table~\ref{Tab:sop} in the Appendix, respectively.
 By achieving competitive performance across these diverse datasets, AFL demonstrates broad applicability, indicating that our framework has the potential to be extended to a wider range of problem variants.